VAT / Sales Tax Return Agent

 Infrastructure Contribution

 The VAT Return Agent is the indirect-tax filing-truth node of the tax-compliance pipeline.
-It feeds: Tax Provision Agent (with confirmed indirect-tax liability for ASC 740-10 + IAS 12 quarterly provisioning), Statutory Reporting Agent (with VAT/Sales-Tax disclosures for 10-Q + 10-K + UK statutory accounts + EU annual filings), Tax Audit Preparation Agent (with PCAOB AS 2310 + ISA UK 240 substantive evidence packets), and SOX-Compliance Agent (with PCAOB AS 2201 indirect-tax control evidence).
-It consumes from: Bank Reconciliation Agent (with confirmed payment evidence for input-tax substantiation), AP/AR Subledger Agent (with vendor + customer master data including VAT IDs), Order-to-Cash Agent (with sales transaction stream tagged with jurisdiction + product-category for tax determination), Procure-to-Pay Agent (with purchase invoices and input-tax claims), and Master Data Management Agent (with item taxability classifications and nexus-state registrations).
-Cross-feed to E-Invoicing Agent for ViDA 2030 real-time digital reporting integration and SAF-T Export Agent for PT/RO/NO/PL/FR submissions.
+It feeds the Tax Provision Agent with confirmed indirect-tax liability for ASC 740-10 and IAS 12 quarterly provisioning, the Statutory Reporting Agent with the VAT and Sales-Tax disclosures for the 10-Q, 10-K, UK statutory accounts and EU annual filings, the Tax Audit Preparation Agent with PCAOB AS 2310 and ISA UK 240 evidence packets, and the SOX-Compliance Agent with PCAOB AS 2201 control evidence.
+It consumes confirmed payment evidence from the Bank Reconciliation Agent, vendor and customer master data (including VAT IDs) from the AP/AR Subledger Agent, the jurisdiction- and product-tagged sales stream from the Order-to-Cash Agent, purchase invoices and input-tax claims from the Procure-to-Pay Agent, and item taxability classifications and nexus registrations from the Master Data Management Agent.
+It also feeds the E-Invoicing Agent for ViDA 2030 real-time reporting and the SAF-T Export Agent for the country submissions.

 What this assessment contains: 9 slides for your leadership team